omrijsharon/enhanced-sharpened-cosine-similarity/README.md

 ## Solution: The Enhancement
 Inspired from [Canny Edge Detector](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html) where a gaussian blur is applied first and the edge detection filter later- I took two different approaches:

- Markup : 1.
-Chain a convolution layer and an SCS layer:
+1. Chain a convolution layer and an SCS layer:
  i.
-Filter the image with a conv2d layer. ii.
+Filter the image with a conv2d layer.
+            ii.
 Substract the the original image from the filtered image (hopfully to lower the values of the low frequency areas). iii.
 Apply the SCS layer on the output from 1.b.